 The idea that women on boards can help to improve the moral and ethical decision-making of those boards also relates to corporate social responsibility initiatives.
 The board of directors should reflect the increasing percentage of women in the workplace as well as being 50% of the population.

 I believe it is true that Men are from Mars, Women are from Venus.
 Women seek to understand first before acting while men sometimes shoot from the hip and worry about the consequences later on.

 Men have been behind virtually all of the major financial frauds during the past few decades.
 It’s time to give women a more important role, especially as it pertains to the CFO role.

-Blog posted by Steven Mintz, aka Ethics Sage, on October 23, 2014.
-Dr. Mintz is a Professor in the Orfalea College of Business at Cal Poly San Luis Obispo.
-Professor Mintz also blogs at: www.ethicssage.com.
+Blog posted by Dr. Steven Mintz, aka Ethics Sage, on February 26, 2015.
+Professor Mintz is on the faculty of the Orfalea College of Business at Cal Poly San Luis Obispo.
+He also blogs at: www.ethicssage.com.